FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-12-13-server-version.md

 After clicking **Server Version**, a list of available server software types will appear.
 Some of the most popular ones are:

-- **Purpur / Paper** – Best for plugin-based servers with improved performance and configuration options.
+- **Paper** - Stable and widely used, best for plugin-based servers with optimization and additional configuration options.

+- **Purpur** - A fork of Paper with extended optimization and configuration options.

-- **Fabric** – Lightweight mod loader, commonly used for performance or client-side mods.
+- **Fabric** - Lightweight mod loader.

-- **Forge** – Required for many large modpacks and heavily modded servers.
+- **Forge** - Mod loader commonly used for large modpacks and heavily modded servers.

-- **Vanilla** – Official Minecraft server software with no optimizations or additional configuration options.
+- **Vanilla** - Official Minecraft server software with no optimizations or additional configuration options.

 Select your preferred software type and click **Next**.